 A fantastic set of GCSE results are being celebrated at ICC.
 We are delighted that the hard work put in by students and staff over the last three years has paid off and our year eleven are well placed to progress their ambitions.

 The outcomes show the progress made by the school in recent years has continued.
-Our results are in line with predictions which the Ofsted inspection in June said would represent really good outcomes.
+This was a year group which, on average, was academically very weak and their results are in line with this.
+That said there were many students of all abilities who made excellent progress.

 We are extremely proud of the success of all of our students who showed the tenacity and dedication to succeed.

-4% of students gained the EBacc combination of subjects (only 12% of students were eligible)
+3% of students gained the EBacc combination of subjects (only 10% of students were eligible).

 The majority of our Year 11 students have chosen to stay at ICC for Sixth Form and we look forward to their continued success.

 |Apprenticeships = 4|

 |Moved out of the area = 0|

 Ifield Community College is delighted to report on the outstanding successes of their sixth form students.
 The achievements of the young people mean that ICC Students are off to universities and employment across the United Kingdom.